 From searching the internet to managing a manufacturing company, everyone knows that maths plays a central role in today’s hi-tech civilisation.
 But what sort of maths?
 In this talk we’ll meet a few familiar ideas from algebra and geometry which seem simple and elegant on first sight.
 But when massively scaled up and implemented on powerful computers, we’ll see how these techniques have truly changed the world.

 Complex Fluids: the elegant workings of soft matter – by Dr Mike Evans

 Why does jelly wobble?
 Why do rubber balls bounce?
 And how do opals form?
 The answers to all of these questions lie in combinatorics.
 Simply by counting the different ways to arrange their molecules, you can understand the behaviour of many complex materials.

 The Light-Speed Barrier – by Dr Mike Evans

 We discuss the ways in which Einstein’s special theory of relativity imposes a limit on the speed of motion, and just how much of a barrier it is.

-Funny fluids and soft stuff: polymers, pizzas and Bird’s custard – by Dr Daniel Read
+Funny fluids and soft stuff: polymers, pizzas and Bird’s custard – by Prof Daniel Read

 Many of the materials we encounter on a daily basis – gloopy substances such as shower gel, pizza cheese, tomato ketchup, plastics or paint – exhibit flow properties that seem halfway between that of a liquid and a solid.
 This talk (illustrated by a number of demonstrations) gives an introduction to the rich variety of flow phenomena that are possible, and to the mathematics that can be used to describe them.